harrisonLow24/WizardsMinigame/README.md

-# Wizards Plugin WIP
+# Wizards Plugin
-Tested on Minecraft 1.20.4 Spigot
+Tested on Minecraft 1.20.4 & 1.21.1 Spigot

 Right-click a Stick to open the spell menu.